gorenje/node-red-contrib-flow-compare/README.md

 I wanted to have a *visual* comparison between versions of flows.
 Also I wanted changes to be classified as being either visual or textual: visual changes movements of nodes, textual are content changes.
 Node-RED does have a diff tool however, for me, this shows too much (all nodes are shown even those that haven't changed) and changes that are visual are shown textually.

+## Screencast

+For more details why this node exists, check out the [screencast](https://blog.openmindmap.org/blog/flow-compare).

 ## Description

 Once installed, node can be accessed via the menu: